PaulioRandall/p21/README.md

 })
 ```

-### Functions

-> TODO

 ## Usage Notes

-1. Doc strings include the comment delimters.
+1. Doc strings include the comment delimters unless cleaned with `cleanFileNode` or by your own means.
-2. Cleaning and tidying the doc strings for use is your responsibility, however, some functions have been provided for you
+2. Cleaning and managing the whitespace in node values is your responsibility.
 3. Path segments must adhere to: `^[$a-zA-Z_][$a-zA-Z_0-9]*$` (this could be extended to include any character allowed within an object field name).
 4. Yes, it will parse block comments in CSS nodes too.
 5. "Don't have a cow, Man!" - Bart Simpson